 CARS follows FASB's standards for financial statements of not-for-profit organizations.
-Under those standards, CARS is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-CARS has no restricted net assets.
+Under those standards, CARS is required to report information regarding its financial position and activities according to two classes of net assets: net assets with donor restrictions and net assets without donor restrictions.
+CARS has no net assets with donor restrictions.